uofc-ai2lab/uofc-ai2lab.github.io/_projects/1_project.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_contents/project01_figure.png" title="project 01 figure" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    Pilot results of a brain MR imaging exam accelerated by a factor of 20.
+On the top left, a conventional, deep-learning-based MR image reconstruction approach and its magnified residual map.
+In the bottom left, the iMRI reconstruction On the right, the fully sampled reconstruction reference.
+Higher SSIM and pSNR, and lower NRMSE correspond to higher-fidelity reconstructions.
 </div>